memgraph/memgraph-platform/README.md

 docker run -it --rm -p 3000:3000 -p 7687:7687 memgraph/memgraph-platform
 ```

-## Versioning
+## :hourglass: Versioning

-New versioning is transparent in a sense that we explicitly state which versions
+New versioning is transparent in the sense that we explicitly state which
-of software is included, and it look like this:
+version of software is included, and it looks like this:

 `memgraph/memgraph-platform:2.5.0-memgraph2.4-lab2.2.2-mage1.3.5`

-and just by looking at each of the versions in platform you can know which
+and just by looking at each of the Memgraph Platform version, you can know which
-versions of software it contains without looking at details at release.
+versions of software it contains without looking at details in release notes.

-### Old (Deprecated)
+### :no_entry_sign: Old (Deprecated)

-This versioning is deprecated and was used until 2.4.0 Memgraph Platform
+This versioning is deprecated and was used until v2.4.0 Memgraph Platform.
-version.

 We have decided that major and minor versions of Memgraph Platform will follow
 Memgraph versioning.
 And the patch version will be followed with any